c-layer/contracts/tutorials/13-VotingWalkthrough.md

 ```

 ### Inspect the current voting session
-We can get the number of voting sessions using this function:
+We can get the id of the current voting session using the sessions count function:
 ```
 session.sessionsCount().then(x => x.toString())
  ```